 Server Rename, new in CLM 2012, can be useful where you want to prepare a test staging environment using production data or when moving a pilot deployment into production.
 See supported scenarios for details.
 It allows you to update the Scheme/Protocol, Host name, Port, and Context Root components of the URI.
 Server rename is complex, potentially disruptive, and should only be used as a last resort when other approaches to reconfiguring your topology are unworkable.
 Often the use of DNS aliases or a reverse proxy can accomplish your goals.
 To enable server rename you must obtain a feature key file from IBM Software Support.
 It is called a “Server Rename Feature Key File”.

-your Rational solution for Collaborative Lifecycle
+- Renaming your Rational solution for Collaborative Lifecycle Management server

-test staging environment using production data
+- Setting up a test staging environment using production data

 - Moving a pilot deployment into production using server rename